BishalN/Noof/README.md

 ## Tasks to do

-- use proper layout system for whole app rather than having everything in page file
+- use proper layout system for whole app rather than having everything in page file Doing this does not refereshes the editor
 - add loading components to all place

+- add time and excerpt to note data type
+- fancy-select modal is getting undefined note data fix that from ui/editor

 - Proper onboarding flow for user
 - Smooth Transition from one note to other or even one notebook to other or tags